How to build your own IoT camera

 Step 2 — Mount the camera to the Raspberry Pi

-- Press it onto the back of the camera making sure that the cable is twisted in the best direction
+- Roll the remaining Sugru.
+Press it onto the back of the camera, making sure the cable is twisted in the best direction

-- Press the camera slowly and firmly onto the Raspberry Pi
+- Mould into a cone shape.
+Press the camera slowly and firmly onto the Raspberry Pi

 - Press the Sugru in and rub gently where you can reach it

-And then just wait 12-24 hours for the Sugru to set.
+- Leave for 12-24 hours for the Sugru to set

 To transform your new camera into an IoT camera, just download the customised Open Source Code we’ve built for you and follow these steps.
 This will run in your browser, over your WI-FI and on any smartphone or desktop computer.
 No apps, no subscriptions, just some seriously good old-fashioned technology.